 Should You Hire A Search Engine Consultant?

-As a small-business owner with a Web site, you know that one of the most important things you can do is get your site ranked high on a search-results page at Google, MSN/Live and Yahoo.
+As a small-business owner with a Web site, you know that one of the most important things you can do is get your site ranked high on a search-results page at Google, Bing and Yahoo.
 But how to achieve that high ranking?

 You’ve learned all about keywords, link building and unique page titles.
 The question is, how do you do it?
 And should you go it alone or call in the hired guns?